-Studying English and a modern language gives you the opportunity to explore connections and interactions between cultural traditions.
-You will divide your time equally between the two subjects, following modules designed to help you develop your linguistic skills, and introducing you to a range of theoretical and critical approaches to English studies.
-In your third year, you normally spend a year abroad in a country where your chosen language is spoken – either studying or working, depending on your placement.
+Studying Drama and a modern language gives you the opportunity to explore connections and interactions between cultural traditions.
+You divide your time equally between the two subjects, following modules designed to help you develop your linguistic skills and the key concepts and techniques required to study cultural practices and make performance.

-Why study English and German at Queen Mary?
+Why study German and Drama at Queen Mary?

 You will spend a year abroad in the third year of your degree.
 This gives you an exceptional opportunity to develop your language skills among native speakers.
 You have three main options for how to spend the year abroad: teaching English as a foreign language assistant; attending university abroad on an Erasmus exchange; or in the professional world, either on a work placement, with the School’s support, or independently, with the School’s approval.

 We pride ourselves on the facilities we offer.
 Our computing services make us one of the best equipped languages departments in the UK.
 Advisers are on hand to help you take advantage of multilingual word-processing and to point you towards websites useful for language study.
 Our custom designed Language Centre provides state-of-the-art language teaching and learning facilities.
 We also subscribe to many foreign newspapers and journals.